a-luna/aaronluna.dev/content/flask_api_tutorial/part-3/index.md

   py37: commands succeeded
   congratulations :)</span></code></pre>

-The warning that is generated from Flask-RESTPlus is a very minor issue with the manner in which one of their modules is importing a type from the standard library.
+The warning that is generated from Flask-RESTx is a very minor issue with the manner in which one of their modules is importing a type from the standard library.
 This has no effect on the operation of the API and will be fixed very soon in an upcoming release.
 I will update this test result when it has been fixed.

 ## Checkpoint